-facilities and administrative costs Costs that are incurred by a grantee for common or joint objectives and that, therefore, cannot be identified specifically with a particular project or program.
+facilities and administrative costs

+Costs that are incurred by a grantee for common or joint objectives and that, therefore, cannot be identified specifically with a particular project or program.
 These costs also are known as indirect costs.

-Federal Financial Report

-Submitted on Standard Form (SF) 425, to indicate the status of awarded funds for the period covered.
-Frequency of reporting is specified in the Reporting Checklist provided as part of the Notice of Financial Assistance Agreement.
-Replaces the SF-269 Financial Status Report (FSR)
+Federal Financial Report Submitted on Standard Form (SF) 425, to indicate the status of awarded funds for the period covered.
+Frequency of reporting is specified in the Reporting Checklist provided as part of the award documents.
+Replaces the SF-269 Financial Status Report (FSR) Transfer by DOE of money or property to an eligible entity to support or stimulate a public purpose authorized by statute.